-When you are in the mood for a healthy meal that is also packed with flavor and gusto, Lebanese food ticks all the boxes.
+When you are in the mood for a healthy meal that is also packed with flavour and texture, Lebanese food ticks all the boxes.

-Known for utilizing fresh ingredients, from fresh fish and veggies to zesty lemon juice, Lebanese cuisine combines all the staples of a nutritious meal and packages it all up in classic middle-eastern dishes..
+Known for utilising fresh ingredients, from fabulous fish and veggies to zesty lemon juice, Lebanese cuisine combines all the staples of a nutritious meal.
+However, the magic is how those elements are combined in classic middle-eastern dishes.

 Whether you’re in the mood for a meaty and filling dinner date, or fancy grabbing a light salad for lunch with a friend, Lebanese restaurants have a dish for every occasion.

-First up is this sleek and modern restaurant, which serves dishes that have been inspired by traditional Lebanese food, and given a modern twist.
+The team at Zahli Restaurant serve dishes inspired by traditional Lebanese food, given a modern twist.

-Our favorite menu item was their Zahli banquet, which can be shared between four or more people.
+Our favourite menu item was their Zahli Banquet, which can be shared between four or more people.

-The banquet comprises of five mouthwatering courses, each of which is filled with the restaurant’s signature dishes.
+The banquet comprises of five mouthwatering courses, each of which showcases the restaurant’s signature dishes.
 It’s got all the meat you could ask for, heaps of refreshingly light seafood, and a crunchy pastry dessert.

 Blacktown is a diverse, multicultural suburb and has some great Lebanese dining spots.